-- Preheat oven to 350 degrees F and grease two large cookie sheets.
+- After dough is chilled, preheat oven to 350 degrees F and grease two large cookie sheets.

 - Drop chilled batter onto the sheets using an ice cream scoop or large teaspoon.
 Sprinkle with sea salt.

-- Bake for 13 to 15 minutes at 350 degrees, or until the cookie looks golden brown and crispy around the edges.
+- Bake for 13 to 15 minutes, or until the cookie looks golden brown and crispy around the edges.
 Cool cookies on baking sheets, or move to a rack after 2 minutes for a chewier cookie.
 Enjoy!

 This duck fat chocolate chip cookie recipe makes approximately 3 dozen 2-inch round cookies.